Royal Army Medical Corps, British Army

-Leeds University, Liddle Collection, LIDDLE/WW1/WF/REC/01/L5: brief notes of events 1916-1918 by Doctor R Lawson, Royal Army Medical Corps, UK.
+Leeds University, Liddle Collection, LIDDLE/WW1/WF/REC/01/L5: brief notes of events 1916-1918 by Doctor R Lawson, Royal Army Medical Corps, British Army.
 Catalogue entry shows that he served with these units:

-- Medical officer, 2nd Battalion King's Own Scottish Borderers, UK
+- Medical officer, 2nd Battalion, King's Own Scottish Borderers, British Army

-- Medical officer, 7th Battalion Black Watch (probably meaning 1/7th Battalion Black Watch, UK)
+- Medical officer, 7th Battalion, Black Watch (probably meaning 1/7th Battalion, Black Watch, British Army)

 Arthur L. Linfoot